icefoxen/langdev-garnet/README.md

 * Module/namespace system

 Then we can ponder more advanced features and see how we want them to fit together.
-Things to investigate include:
+Things that will almost certainly be put in include:

 * Integer overflow protection
 * Closures
+* Exceptions/conditions/other stack unwinding mechanisms (require
+  destructors)
 * Hygenic macro system
-* Dynamic dispatch/multimethods
 * Traits/interfaces/typeclasses
+* Fancy pointer types (unique pointers, refcounted pointers, etc)
 * Lifetime analysis/regions
-* Fancy pointer types (unique pointers, refcounted pointers, etc)
-* Exceptions/conditions/other stack unwinding mechanisms (require
-  destructors)
+* C interface

+Things I am not so sure about include:

-* Closures
+* Dynamic dispatch/multimethods
 * Objects/subtypes/struct extension
 * Operator definition
 * Function arg overloading
 * Null-coalescing operator (maybe definable if we can define operators)
 * RTTI/introspection
-* C interface

 ## Considerations